qiqphp/qiq/docs/helpers/custom.md

 # Custom Helpers

-Writing custom helpers is straightforward: write a class for it, register it with the _HelperLocator_, then use it in a template.
+Developing a custom helper is straightforward: write a class for it, register it with the _HelperLocator_, then use it in a template.

 ## The Helper Class